Using SBIRT to address opioid and substance use disorders

 Below is the SBIRT process flow.

-If you need assistance connecting patients to SUD treatment or have questions about implementing SBIRT in your practice, call Provider Services at 855-661-2028.
+If you need assistance connecting patients to SUD treatment, or have questions about implementing SBIRT in your practice, call one of our Medi-Cal Customer Care Centers at:

 - 888-285-7801 (inside L.A.
 County).